ctimmons/Lazy8/README.md

 Lazy8.Core includes abstractions for easier handling of strings and DateTimes, code for chaining assertions together (Assert.cs), and code for serializing/deserializing XML (Xml.cs).
 StringScanner.cs implements a general purpose recursive-descent lexical scanner.
 To see how it's used, check out GetTSqlBatchExtension.cs in the Lazy8.SqlClient project.

 Lazy8.SqlClient contains extension methods making it a little easier to execute T-SQL on a connection.
 Included is the above mentioned GetTSqlBatchExtension.cs file, which contains a scanner that intelligently splits a given T-SQL string on any embedded GO batch separators, and submits each batch on the given connection.
-Note that this does not use Sql Server Management Objects to achieve this.
+Note that this does __not__ use Sql Server Management Objects (SMO) to achieve this.

 Pull Requests and Copying
 -------------------------